Distain and disdain are easily confused words.

 - As a verb, it means showing contempt or extreme dislike of others, or behaving in snobbish, unresponsive way, as if another person isn’t worthy of engaging with or responding to in any fashion.

 - As a noun, it means an attitude of extreme dislike, contempt that’s reflected in a person’s speech or behavior towards someone or something else.
 In this year’s election cycle (2016), we’ve seen a whole lot of disdain on display from presidential candidates, surrogates, and political action committees (PACs).

 The following story uses both words correctly:

 Eurydice sensed her fellow beauty contestants disdained her.
 They would try anything to get her disqualified.
-It was confirmed when Donatella dropped some makeup and distained Eurydice’s skirt right before she went onstage to sing.
-Thankfully she had brought a spare outfit and changed in the nick of time.
+It was confirmed when Donatella dropped some makeup.
+It distained Eurydice’s skirt right before she went onstage to sing.
+Thankfully she had brought a spare outfit, and changed in the nick of time.